- SNAP/Food Stamps

 The Women, Infants, and Children program (WIC)

 WIC gives vouchers for nutritional foods to low-income pregnant women and children under five.
 You can use WIC checks for food like milk, cheese, eggs, tuna, iron-fortified cereal, peanut butter, infant formula, carrots, beans, and vitamin C-rich juices.
 You can also get nutrition counseling, health screenings, and referrals to other benefit programs.
-Go online to find out where you can apply or call Massachusetts WIC toll-free at 1-800-942-1007.

 Surplus Food Giveaways

 The U.S. Government buys extra food like peanut butter, canned goods, and cheese from farmers and then gives it away to local food pantries and Community Action Programs.
-Check the Community Service Guide in the first few pages of your phone book, or call Project Bread's FoodSource Hotline at 1-800-645-8333 (phone) or 1-800-377-1292 (TTY) to find out where to get these foods.

 Food Pantries and Soup Kitchens

-Most towns and cities have a food pantry that gives away free food at certain time of the month.
-They also have soup kitchens or other places where you can go with your family to get hot meals.
-Check the Community Service Guide in the first few pages of the phone book, or look at the Project Bread resource guide to find out where to get food in your city or town.
+Most towns and cities and some churches and community centers have a food pantry that gives away free food at certain time of the month.
+There also may be a soup kitchen or other places where you can go with your family to get a hot meal.

 The SHARE Program